YC-Lammy/simple_CM4_cluster/README.md

 # simple_CM4_cluster
 A simple compute module 4 cluster in a 120x120mm form-factor.

-Each pi can work alone as a 78x58mm SBC
+Each pi can work alone as a 78x58mm SBC.

 ports: 4 usb2.0, usb-c OTG ,2 micro HDMI, CSI, DSI, micro SD and headers